-The music she writes and performs is often mistaken for something from a musical or Disney film, and though it doesn't fall neatly into any one genre it is often described as musical-theatre-y piano pop.
+The music she writes and performs is often mistaken for something from a musical or Disney film, and though it doesn't fall neatly into any one genre it is often described as musical theatre/pop crossover.

-Even her covers, which range from early 20th century musical theatre to Linkin Park, are unique.
+Even her covers, which range from early 20th century musical theatre to lyrical versions of hard rock songs, are unique.
 Known primarily for her original music, she writes highly unusual, narrative songs inspired by topics ranging from love and loss to cataclysmic magnetic stars, time dilation, and fourth century saints.